Transformation does not ask that you stop being you.

 What does a first session look like?

 During the initial session I will ask you about your history, current issues, support network, and goals for therapy.
 I will also ask you about what might help you to feel safe, if there is anything I can do or not do, say or not say, in order to create a safe therapeutic space.
 You only share what you are comfortable sharing.
-Based on this initial session we come up with a personalized plan to support you in your goals.
+Based on this initial session we come up with a personalized plan to support you in working towards your goals.

 What happens during sessions?

-We might work on emotional regulation, on discovering needs and frustrations behind emotions, and feeling more confident in the decisions you make.
-Other aspects might involve exploring how thoughts guide behaviour and vice versa.
+We might work on emotional regulation, on discovering needs and frustrations behind emotions, and on feeling more confident in the decisions you make.
+Other aspects might involve exploring how thoughts and underlying beliefs guide behaviour and vice versa.
 Further, we might work on listening to our body and our nervous system, moving beyond trying to think our way out of challenges, and instead feeling our way back through a reconnection with our emotions and bodies.

 What do clients say?